 AB 1649 (Kalra, D-San Jose): Local Agency Public Construction Act: change orders: County of Santa Clara.
-(Chapter 281, Statutes of 2023)

 The Local Agency Public Construction Act regulates contracting by local agencies, which includes special districts and counties.
 The act includes provisions for contracting by counties and contracting for county highways.
 Those provisions include change order authorization for construction contracts and the imposition of caps on the extra cost of any change order.